casey/just/README.md

 The keys of the cache key object are:

+- `environment`: A map of environment variable names to values
+- `executor`: The script interpreter or shebang
+- `lines`: The evaluated recipe body
+- `positional`: Positional arguments
-- The `::`-separated module path to the invoked recipe
+- `recipe`: `::`-separated module path to the invoked recipe
-- The evaluated recipe body
-- The cache version, currently 0
+- `working_directory`: The current working directory

 Before `just` runs a cached recipe, it creates a cache key, hashes it, and looks for the corresponding cache entry.